davidquon/objective-c-style/README.md

-There are many style guidelines.
-This one is mine and I like it.

 These guidelines build on the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide).
 Unless explicitly contradicted below, assume that all of Apple's guidelines apply as well.